 \section{Abstract}

-We show that every deconstructible class of modules with all embeddings, all pure embedding and all $RD$-embeddings is stable.
+We show that every deconstructible class of modules with all embeddings, all pure embeddings and all RD-embeddings is stable.
 The argument is presented in the context of abstract classes of modules without amalgamation and the key idea is to construct a \emph{stable-like} independence relation.

-In particular, the following classes of modules with all embeddings, all pure embedding and all $RD$-embeddings are shown to be stable: all free and torsion-free modules over any ring, and for each $n \geq 0$, the classes of all modules of projective and flat dimension $\leq n$ over any ring, and the class of all modules of injective dimension $\leq n$ over any right noetherian ring.
+In particular, the following classes of modules with all embeddings, all pure embeddings and all RD-embeddings are shown to be stable: all free and torsion-free modules over any ring, and for each $n \geq 0$, the classes of all modules of projective and flat dimension $\leq n$ over any ring, and the class of all modules of injective dimension $\leq n$ over any right noetherian ring.

 { \thefootnote \footnote{{AMS 2020 Subject Classification: Primary: 03C48, 16E30.
 Secondary: 03C45, 03C60, 16D90, 13L05.
 Key words and phrases.
 Abstract Elementary Classes; Amalgamation; Deconstructible classes of modules; Independence relations; Stability.}}}